moraneus/TP-DejaVu/README.md

 evaluation for each event and the progress of the prediction, if activated.
 The output includes BDD graphs that can be visualized with GraphViz (http://www.graphviz.org).

-**Prediction Parameter** (`--prediction=n`):
-This flag determines whether to predict optional events of size 'n'.
-Additional supporting flags include `--prediction_type`, which outlines the prediction methodology, and `--expected_verdict`, which sets a target verdict for the evaluation process.

 **Cleanup of Results and Created Files** (`--clear=1`):
 This flag indicates whether the files and folders generated during the process should be deleted.
 A value of `1` signifies deletion of the files, while the default value, `0`,